-Each channel is offset in center frequency from its neighboring channel by 10 or 5 MHz.
+Each channel is offset in center frequency from its neighboring channel by 10 MHz or 5 MHz.

-Note the Channel Bandwidth must be configured to the same value at both ends of the link.
+Note The Channel Bandwidth must be configured to the same value at both ends of the link.
 Not all channel bandwidths are available in all regulatory bands.

-For information about Refer to Channel bandwidths per frequency band General wireless specifications on page 3-19 How to plan for channel bandwidth Channel bandwidth on page 3-21 Effect of channel bandwidth on link data Calculating data rate capacity on page 3-24 throughput capacity Data throughput capacity tables on page 3-80 How to configure channel bandwidth Wireless Configuration page on page 6-22 How to monitor channel bandwidth Spectrum Management on page 7-26
+For information about Refer to Channel bandwidths per frequency band General wireless specifications on page 3-21 How to plan for channel bandwidth Channel bandwidth on page 3-23 Effect of channel bandwidth on link data throughput capacity Calculating data rate capacity on page 3-26 Data throughput capacity tables on page 3-87 How to configure channel bandwidth Wireless Configuration page on page 6-24 How to monitor channel bandwidth Spectrum Management on page 7-26